A Generation Pure In Its Own Eyes

 "Under Roman rule, Judea was an imperial province; the governors there were directly responsible to the emperor for their actions.
 Pilate was the fifth of the line of governors of Judea. . .
 These Roman governors had the power to order capital punishment, as we see in the case of Jesus, who was judged by Pilate.—Mt 27:11-14; Joh 19:10.

 In the above summary there is no mention of a body of governors in the Christian congregation.
 Is it not apparent that governing was the way of the nations, something that Jesus told his disciples not to imitate?
-If Jehovah "strongly reproved" the nation of Israel through his prophet Malachi because of "according earthly governors more respect" than him, will he not do likewise with us?
+If Jehovah "strongly reproved" the nation of Israel through his prophet Malachi because they were "according earthly governors more respect" than him, will he not do likewise with us today?

 Was There a Governing Body in the First Century?

-In the first century the apostles and older men did not exercise control over congregations outside their area.
-Once, when a problem arose concerning the circumcision issue, it was dealt with by the mature elders and apostles in Jerusalem where the problem arose, and the decision was relayed to all affected congregations.
-(Acts 15:1,2) We could compare it to how things are done among Jehovah's witnesses on a local level.
-Each congregation has its body of elders, who are supposed to have scriptural qualifications.
-(Number of hours in preaching is not a scriptural qualification.
-Titus 1:5-9) The elders are there to feed and shepherd the members of their congregation.
-When a problem arises the elders in their own congregation deal with it.
+In the first century the apostles and older men did not meddle in the affairs of the congregations outside their jurisdiction.
+As Paul explains, they were not "masters over their faith," but rather "fellow workers."
+(2 Cor.
+1:24) Once, when a problem arose concerning the circumcision issue, it was dealt with by the mature elders and apostles in Jerusalem where the problem originated, and the decision they reached was relayed to all affected congregations.
+(Acts 15:1,2) We could compare it to how things are done among Jehovah's witnesses on a local level, where each congregation has its body of elders who are expected to have scriptural qualifications.
+(The amount of hours spent in preaching is not a scriptural qualification.
+Titus 1:5-9) The elders have the responsibility to feed and shepherd the members of their congregation.
+When a problem arises, the elders in their own congregation deal with it.
 If the problem affects congregations in the surrounding area then mature brothers of the affected congregations will get involved, sometimes on a circuit or even district level.
-The elders should be qualified to handle the situation or they would not scripturally qualify to be elders in the first place.
-In this way they are all led by holy spirit.
-There should be no need to seek from others, such as some branch office, permission or instructions as if such ones have special authority.
-All elders are equal before Jehovah and all will be equally held accountable for the carrying out of the responsibility they willingly accepted.
-(1 Corinthians 2:12,13; James 3:1)

-Please consider: when Jesus wrote his letters to the Seven Congregations, in the book of Revelation, if there was a governing body at that time, why did he bypass them and deal directly with each congregation and its elders?
-(Revelation 1:20-3:22) If a governing body had been put in place by holy spirit should not that body of governors have been called to account by the Master as to the situation in the various congregations, since, as we understand it today, they would be the ones having authority over every aspect of the congregations, including the appointment of elders?
+Please consider: When Jesus wrote his letters to the Seven Congregations as recorded in the book of Revelation, if there was a governing body at that time why did he bypass them and deal directly with each congregation and its elders?
+(Revelation 1:20-3:22) If a governing body had been established by holy spirit should not that body of governors have been called to account by the Master as to the situation in the various congregations, since as we understand it today they would be the ones having authority over every aspect of the congregations including the appointment of elders?
 Would they be given authority over God's household and yet not be acknowledged and held accountable?

 The twelve apostles have the distinction of being the "twelve foundation stones" of the New Jerusalem.
-(Revelation 21:14; Eph.
-2:20) They were the ones chosen by Jehovah to take the lead in carrying on the work that Jesus had started.
-As Jesus pointed out in his words to the apostle Peter, they were to continue to "feed my little sheep."
+(Revelation 21:14) They were the ones chosen by Jehovah to take the lead in carrying on the work that Jesus had started.
+Jesus told the apostle Peter they were to continue to "feed the sheep."
 (John 21:15-17) They were also strongly admonished by their Master not to imitate the nations in lording it over the sheep.
-At the end of the first century only the apostle John was still alive.
-By that time many imposters had presented themselves as having apostolic authority.
-In his first letter to the congregation in Ephesus, Jesus addressed that problem and commended his faithful disciples for "[weeding] out apostolic pretenders."
-(Revelation 2:2) These craved the recognition and authority of the apostles, and they are likened to Satan himself.
-(2 Corinthians 11:5,12-14) They had no respect for their fellow believers, even wanting to disfellowship ones who disagreed with them.
-Why, even the aged apostle John became the target of such ones.
-(2 Corinthians 11:26; 12:11; Galations 2:4; 3 John 9,10)
+By the end of the first century only the apostle John was still alive, many impostors had presented themselves as having apostolic authority.
+This is why, in his first letter to the congregation in Ephesus, Jesus addressed that situation and commended his faithful disciples for "weeding out apostolic pretenders."
+(Revelation 2:2) These craved the recognition and authority of the apostles and they are likened to Satan himself.
+(2 Corinthians 11:5, 12-14) These ones had no respect for their fellow believers even wanting to expel from the congregation anyone who did not submit to them; why even the aged apostle John became the target of such ones.―2 Corinthians 11:26; 12:11; Galatians 2:4; 3 John 9-10.

-The apostle Paul foretold that "oppressive wolves will enter in among YOU and will not treat the flock with tenderness, and from among YOU yourselves men will rise and speak twisted things to draw away the disciples after themselves."
-(Acts 20:29,30) This situation would especially develop in the "last days" when this wicked slave's presence would become apparent.
-It would be during the time just before his master's sudden and unexpected arrival.
+The apostle Paul foretold that "oppressive wolves will enter in among you and will not treat the flock with tenderness, and from among you yourselves men will rise and speak twisted things to draw away the disciples after themselves."
+(Acts 20:29-30) This situation would become especially noticeable in the "last days" when this wicked slave's presence would become apparent during the short time leading up to the master's sudden and unexpected arrival.

-The apostle Peter counseled shepherds of God's flock, "Shepherd the flock of God in YOUR care, not under compulsion, but willingly; neither for love of dishonest gain, but eagerly; neither as lording it over those who are God’s inheritance, but becoming examples to the flock.
-And when the chief shepherd has been made manifest, YOU will receive the unfadable crown of glory." ―1 Peter 5:2-4.
+The apostle Peter counselled shepherds of God's flock to "Shepherd the flock of God in your care, not under compulsion, but willingly; neither for love of dishonest gain, but eagerly; neither as lording it over those who are God’s inheritance, but becoming examples to the flock.
+And when the chief shepherd has been made manifest, you will receive the unfadable crown of glory."―1 Peter 5:2-4.

-Our body of governors have justified their lording it over their fellow slaves by their unique interpretations of the scriptures and going beyond the things written.
-They have done this by claiming that
+Our body of governors have justified their lording it over their fellow slaves by their unique interpretations of the Scriptures, going beyond the things written.
+They have done this by teaching that:

 1

 .
-Jesus inspected them in 1918-19 and found them faithful and thus appointed them over all his belongings.
+Jesus appointed them in 1918-19 to their position of oversight, already having found them exclusively to be faithful and discreet.
 Therefore, they insist to have the right to govern, or rule, before actually sitting on their heavenly thrones.
+They have started ruling ahead of their time and apart of the holy ones.
+(1 Cor.
+4:6, 8; Dan.
+7:22)

 2

-Over the decades, since the early twenties, this was not really an issue.
-But when 1975 did not bring about the anticipated end of this system as they had predicted, their authority began to be seriously questioned.
-By that time they had in subjection over two million worshipers.
-(Which has grown to over six million today.)
-Fearful of losing authority over such a great crowd, a number of those highly placed in the organization began to flex their muscles, so to speak, to keep their flock in subjection.
-Many articles on apostasy began to appear in the publications and questioning the authority of "the faithful and discreet" slave became intolerable.
+Over the decades since the early twenties, this had not really been an issue, but when the year 1975 did not bring about the anticipated end of this system as they had led many to believe, they lost credibility in the eyes of many who had planned their lives accordingly, and thus their God-claimed authority suddenly began to be seriously questioned.
+By then they had in subjection over two million worshipers.
+(Which has grown to over seven million today.)
+Fearful of losing authority over such a great crowd, a number of those highly placed in the organization began to flex their power in an attempt to keep their flock in subjection.
+Many articles on apostasy began to appear in the publications, and questioning the authority of "the faithful and discreet" slave became intolerable.
 The evil slave, the "man of lawlessness," was starting to make his presence felt.
-Jehovah has seen good to allow him time to become fully exposed, so that when the master arrives at an hour we "do not think to be it," we will all understand that the judgment upon him is fully deserved.
-Therefore, we can expect the situation in God's household to go from bad to worse, until the unexpected arrival of the master.
-(2 Thessalonians 2:3,8-12)
+Although he has not been elevated to his lofty position by Jehovah, yet Jehovah tells us that it serves his purpose to allow this "son of destruction" to remain a short time while he is also revealing his presence to his people who are listening to him.
+Paul writes that "the lawless one will be revealed, whom the Lord Jesus will do away with by the spirit of his mouth an bring to nothing by the manifestation of his presence."
+In the meantime we can expect the situation in God's household to go from bad to worse, until the sudden arrival of the master.―2 Thessalonians 2:8-12.

-There are those who believe that since Jehovah has allowed all these things to take place such as it has, he must be in agreement with it.
-But our God has always been patient.
-He put up with the sins of his people Israel for a very long time.
-Like them, because of seeming lack of action on his part, so far, we are in danger of becoming fully set in our wayward course.
-"Because sentence against a bad work has not been executed speedily, that is why the heart of the sons of men has become fully set in them to do bad." ―Ecclesiastes 8:11.
+Many are of the opinion that since Jehovah has allowed all these things to take place within his household, then he must be in agreement with it; but our God has always been patient with his wayward people.
+Because of a seeming lack of action on God's part, like his people in ancient times we too are in danger of becoming fully set in our wayward course, for we may imagine that as his people we can do no wrong.
+After all, are we not "the temple of Jehovah"?
+(Jer.
+7:4; 1 Cor.
+6:19,20) The Scripture cautions us, saying: "Because sentence against a bad work has not been executed speedily, that is why the heart of the sons of men has become fully set in them to do bad."―Ecclesiastes 8:11.

 "Keep Silent Before Jehovah and Wait Longingly for Him"